-B3.1 The Auditor shall review the policies and procedures the Certified Company has established for conducting reasonable due diligence on the background of entities the company seeks to contract with for the purchase or sale of receivables to ensure the company conformed to the Standard.

-(B4) Purchase & Sale Restrictions.
-A Certified Company shall not:

-(a) Purchase or sell any consumer accounts:
+- B3.1 The Auditor shall review the policies and procedures the Certified Company has established for conducting reasonable due diligence on the background of entities the company seeks to contract with for the purchase or sale of receivables to ensure the company conformed to the Standard. - (B4) Purchase & Sale Restrictions.
+12 A Certified Company shall not: - (a) Purchase or sell any consumer accounts: - (ai) When the company does not have access to Original Account Level Documentation on the accounts; - (bii) When a consumer has communicated (written or verbal) to the company that he or she Disputes the validity or accuracy of the debt or has requested verification of the debt pursuant to FDCPA 15 USC 1692g.
+However, this restriction may be lifted if, after receiving the communication, the company confirmed the validity of the debt through the use of Original Account Level Documentation and provided the consumer the results of such confirmation;

+12 Generally consistent with 12 CFR Part 1006, section 1006.30(b)(1).

-- (i) When the company does not have access to Original Account Level Documentation on the accounts; - (ii) When a consumer has communicated (written or verbal) to the company that he or she Disputes the validity or accuracy of the debt or has requested verification of the debt pursuant to FDCPA 15 USC 1692g.
-However, this restriction may be lifted if, after receiving the communication, the company confirmed the validity of the debt through the use of Original Account Level Documentation and provided the consumer the results of such confirmation; - (iii) When the account has been settled-in-full, paid-in-full, permanently closed due to Consumer hardship, or permanently closed pursuant to a regulatory or judicial order; - (iv) When the account has been identified as having been created as a result of identity theft or fraud; - (v) When the account has been "discharged and closed" in bankruptcy, except when associated with secured liens or obligations associated with a nonbankrupt co-obligor; - (vi) That have been in default status for more than 15 years, excluding judgments; and - (b) Sell any consumer accounts to a non-Certified Company without terms and conditions contained in the sales agreement requiring the purchaser of the accounts to meet or exceed the standards of a Certified Company relating to licensing, litigation, data and documentation requirements, resale, and required policies and procedures.
+- (eiii) When the account has been settled-in-full, paid-in-full, permanently closed due to Consumer hardship, or permanently closed pursuant to a regulatory or judicial order; - (div) When the account has been identified as having been created as a result of identity theft or fraud; - (ev) When the account has been "discharged and closed" in bankruptcy, except when associated with secured liens or obligations associated with a non-bankrupt co-obligor; - (vi) That have been in default status for more than 15 years, excluding judgments; 13 and - (fb)Sell any consumer accounts to To a non-Certified Company without terms and conditions contained in the sales agreement requiring the purchaser of the accounts to meet or exceed the standards of a Certified Company relating to licensing, litigation, data and documentation requirements, resale, and required policies and procedures.

 - B4.1 The Auditor shall first determine whether the Certified Company sells any consumer accounts on the secondary market.
-If the Auditor verifies that the Certified Company has adopted a corporate policy that prohibits the sale of consumer accounts and the company is in compliance with the policy, this Standard shall be waived. - B4.2 The Auditor shall select a random sample of accounts that the Certified Company sold within the dates of the Audit Period to verify if the accounts had the Original Account Level Documentation required by Certification Standard # B1.
+If the Auditor verifies that the Certified Company has adopted a corporate policy that prohibits the sale of consumer accounts and the company is in compliance with the policy, this Standard shall be waived. - B4.2 The Auditor shall select a random sample of accounts that the Certified Company sold within the dates of the Audit Period to verify if the accounts had the Original Account Level Documentation required by Certification Standard # B1. - B4.3 The Auditor shall select a random sample of accounts that the Certified Company sold within the dates of the Audit Period to verify that the sales transaction(s) conformed with the restrictions contained in paragraphs (b), (c), and (d) of the Standard. - B4.4 The Auditor shall review a Certified Company's sale agreements involving consumer accounts that were entered into within the dates of the Audit Period to verify that the agreements contain terms and conditions that conform to the Certification Standards.